 - Short talks and taking questions from students for specific subjects linking the curriculum to careers (these can be via google meet)

-- careers and employability talks for assemblies for KS3 students
+- careers and employability talks for assemblies

 - mock interview or assessment days